WeirdConstructor/WLambda/doc/wlambda_reference.md

 The example works rather intuitively.
 There is however lots of implicit referential stuff going on.
 Once `x` is captured by a closure its contents is implicitly changed in to a _hidden_ `$&` reference.
 The closure then stores this hidden reference too.
-You have to be aware of this, because in some usecases this can lead to cyclic reference structures, which are not automatically freed.
+You have to be aware of this, because in some use cases this can lead to cyclic reference structures, which are not automatically freed.
 Please use weak references `$w&` for mitigating this.

 Hidden references and weak references captured by a closure are dereferenced implicitly if you access the variables.
 Weak references in the local scope are not implicitly dereferenced.
-However, sometimes it's desireable to have a more explicit reference data types.
+However, sometimes it's desirable to have a more explicit reference data types.
 For this the strong references `$&&` are available.
 Use `$*` for accessing the value of a strong reference or a weak reference in the local scope.